hkustDB/Cquirrel-Frontend/codegen/README.md

 Constant value represents a constant e.g. 10.1 which is a double type with value 10.1; and thus is described by the value itself and its data type.
 An expression is a combination of a list of values and an operator that operates on them.
 Depending on the number of values in that list, there are certain operators allowed, not necessarily all:
 * If the number of values is 1, then only the logical negation operator is allowed i.e. NOT(“!”).
-* If the number of values is more than 2 then the allowed operators are AND(“&&”), OR)”||”) and CASE(“case”);
+* If the number of values is more than 2 then the allowed operators are AND(“&&”), OR(”||”) and CASE(“case”);
-For any of the values if the inner value is described as expression, then the following list of values will go in an expression object, notice the “type” filed value is often expression in the above examples.
+For any of the values if the inner value is described as expression, then the following list of values will go in an expression object, notice the “type” filed value is often expression in the above examples.</s>